jesyspa/toy-hisp/README.md

 ## Installation notes
 - I use a truckload of GHC extensions, including Template Haskell, so I doubt this'll work on any other compilers.
-- C++ compilation is done with Scons and relies on C++1y.
-Clang 3.5 should be enough.
+- C++ compilation is done with Scons and relies somewhat on C++1y.
+GCC 4.8.2 should be enough.